n30w/fhb-msc-tools/python/links.md

 # Helpful links and resources

+## Note

+When you run the python script, make sure to be inside the python folder.

 [Make sure to set the virtual environment to the root folder](https://github.com/jorisschellekens/borb-examples#171-installation-using-pip).
 In this instance, its "..\".
 In order to initialize a venv, run in the root directory:

 ```python3 -m venv venv```